-As stated in a separate order issued on 2/23/18, the court DENIES the application of the Measure D Committee filed on 12/4/17 for leave to file an amicus brief.
+The court DENIES the application of the Measure D Committee filed on 12/4/17 for leave to file an amicus brief.
 First, Petitioner Boone paid for preparation of the amicus brief.
 (Application, p.
 2:18-19.)
 The court will not permit a party to exceed page limits by enlisting a third party to file an amicus brief.
 Second, the amicus brief asserts that ACWMA violated the language and intent of Measure D, codified as the Alameda County Waste Reduction and Recycling Act of 1990.
-The petition, however, asserts two causes of action under CEQA and does not assert that ACWMA violated Measure D. "Courts generally do not consider new issues raised in amicus briefs.
-Instead, '[i]t is a general rule that an amicus curiae accepts a case as he or she finds it,' and '[a]micus curiae may not 'launch out upon a juridical expedition of its own unrelated to the actual appellate record.""
+The petition asserts two causes of action under CEQA and does not assert that ACWMA violated Measure D. "Courts generally do not consider new issues raised in amicus briefs.
+Instead, '[i]t is a general rule that an amicus curiae accepts a case as he or she finds it,' and '[a]micus curiae may not 'launch out upon a juridical expedition of its own unrelated to the actual appellate record."
 (People v.
-Hannon (2016) 5 Cal.
-App.
-5th 94, 105.)
+Hannon (2016) 5 Cal.App.5th 94, 105.)
 The court will not consider the amicus brief because it raises a new claim and improperly expands the scope of the case.